keith-kurak/expo-local-first-conf-2025-lessons/01-expo-start.md

 ### Switching environments and turning everything on

 Both the web and mobile apps have their own environment variables that are used to set the server they're talking to.
-Let's start the local server and point each one to it, until we have both web and mobile connected to a Cloudflare durable object server (three Node processes running at once).
+Let's start the local server and point each one to it, until we have both web and mobile connected to a Cloudflare durable object (three Node processes running at once).

 #### In one terminal tab:

-1. `cd packages/sync-backend` and run `pnpm run dev` to start the durable object server.
+1. `cd packages/sync-backend` and run `pnpm run dev` to start the durable object.

 #### In a second terminal tab:

 2. `cd packages/mobile`
 3. Change `EXPO_PUBLIC_LIVESTORE_SYNC_URL` to `http://localhost:8787`
-4. Run `npm run dev` (restart this if you're already running it).
+4. Run `pnpm run dev` (restart this if you're already running it).
 This time, open up an Android emulator or iOS simulator (press `a` or `i`).
 The Expo CLI will install Expo Go automatically.

 #### In a third terminal tab: